 Peter Shirtcliffe, leader of the lobby group Campaign for Better Government (CBG), hands out anti-MMP leaflets in Wellington in October 1993.
 The CBG was formed in 1993 to campaign in opposition to the MMP (mixed-member proportional) electoral system in the run-up to the constitutional referendum.
-Shirtcliffe was the chairman of Telecom and the CBG was well-funded, reportedly spending $1.5 million.
+Shirtcliffe was the chair of Telecom and the CBG was well-funded, reportedly spending $1.5 million.
 The CBG's campaign may have increased public support for the FPP (first-past-the-post) system, but it was unable to prevent MMP winning the referendum.

 Using this item